User environment and interface¶

-There are many ways to generate Docker images for your users, but we recommend using the repo2docker environment specification to define and build your user environment.
-This is the tool used by the Binder project, and is a good standard to follow for clearly and reproducibly defining computational environments.
+We recommend using the repo2docker tool to define and build your user environment.
+This is the tool used by the Binder project, and is a good standard to follow for defining clear and reproducible computational environments.

 To use repo2docker to build user environments for your hub, you’ll need to:

-Create a repository that hosts your environment configuration
+Create a repository that hosts the files that will define your environment.

-Set up a GitHub Action to automatically build a Docker image using repo2docker, and push it to a registry.
+Set up a GitHub Action to automatically build a Docker image using the repo2docker action, and push it to a registry.

-To help you get started, we’ve created a small template repository that has most of this set up already.
+To help you get started, we’ve created an environment generation guide and a small template repository that will guide you through the process.
 Go to the repository by clicking the button below, and follow the instructions in the README for next steps.

 Temporarily install packages for a session¶

 You can temporarily install packages in your environment that will just last the duration of your user session.
-They will get wiped out when your user server is stopped, to ensure that you always start from a ‘clean slate’ environment.
+They will get wiped out when your user server is stopped, to ensure that you always start from the ‘default’ environment.